JXG052/Daily-Planner-App/pseudo.md

     Page shows past blocks in red, future blocks in green I can enter an input into the blocks and save it.

+Change Local storage so that it refreshes if day is different